What Is A Curved Soprano Saxophone? Is It any better than a straight soprano saxophone?

 Many soprano saxophones have a removable neck, and they come with both curved and straight necks.
 When playing a curved soprano sax, the sound is aimed down at the floor by the curved neck.
 Many saxophone players prefer this for classical and quartet playing.
 As far as the response is concerned, the difference between a curved and straight neck is not really noticeable.
 Since the angle of projection of the necks varies, their tone qualities are different.

 In a performance situation, a straight soprano saxophone can be difficult to mic.
 To get a full sound from the horn most professionals advise to mic from the bell and the center using two mics.
-I’ve explored this on my own recordings and have discovered it is a much warmer sound in my recordings.
+Some will still use a small neck strap but I prefer free hand.
+It looks cooler!
+I’ve explored micing the center and the bell on my own recordings and have discovered it has a much warmer sound in my recordings.
 Performing live with two mics can restrict any movement unless you’re using a double clip on.
 Much like larger saxophones, A single mic can be placed on a floor stand, or a single clip-on’ can be used just as it is used for larger saxophones.
 The beta 98 clip-on is an excellent choice for live performances.

 It’s used for close miking the horn which is always best for saxophones.